CVLAB-Unibo/compass/README.md

 # Learning to Orient Surfaces by Self-supervised Spherical CNNs
 Repository containing the code of "Learning to Orient Surfaces by Self-supervised Spherical CNNs", accepted to [NeurIPS 2020](https://neurips.cc/).
+WIP.

 [[Paper]]() - [[Video]]() - [[Poster]]()